ALib C++ Library

 Customization of shutting down ALib should be a seldom need and works the same in principle.
 Everything is done in reverse order.
 Function alib::Shutdown(ShutdownPhases targetPhase

-if targetPhase is specified as Announce then only the first phase is performed and custom actions might be taken prior to invoking the second phase ShutdownPhases::Destruct .
+if targetPhase is specified as Announce then only the first phase is performed and custom actions might be taken before invoking the second phase ShutdownPhases::Destruct.

 For simplicity, in contrast to bootstrapping the resource and configuration objects are destroyed right in the reverse loop of phase Destruct, in contrast to adding a post-process second loop and done with bootstrapping.
 Thus, a "lower" camp's resources and config objects might be already destroyed, at the moment the camp itself is destructed.
 Hence, phase Announce is the true last point of action in respect to an involvement of these objects.